Search the Health Library

 School of Medicine

-Welcome to the Johns Hopkins Multiple Sclerosis Precision Medicine Center of Excellence
+The Johns Hopkins Multiple Sclerosis Center

 If you or someone you love is fighting MS, you know that the disease affects individuals in different ways.
 Symptoms vary widely.
 So does the time between episodes, the rate of progression and response to treatment.
 Advances in medications have improved the course of this disease for many, but identifying the right treatment for the right patient at the right time still remains a challenge.